jkenning/stock-analysis/README.md

     Next i`

-Figure 2. - Refactored code removing the nested loop and instead using an index across four different arrarys
+Figure.
+2 - Refactored code removing the nested loop and instead using an index across four different arrarys

 In the refactored macro, the single loop uses the tickerIndex variable to reference the ticker arrays for tickerVolumes(12), tickerStartingPrices(12), and tickerEndingPrices(12) - meaning that the tickerIndex is collecting all the information with each new ticker, rather than going through a separate loop to collect information for each ticker every time.